GAMformer: Bridging Tabular Foundation Models and Interpretable Machine Learning: Background and Related Work

 Traditional GAMs often use splines and backfitting~\citep{hastie1987generalized}, enhanced by penalized regression splines~\citep{wood2003thin} and fast fitting algorithms~\citep{wood2001mgcv}.
 Spline-based GAMs use the backfitting algorithm, iteratively updating each shape function to fit the residuals of others until convergence.
 More recent advances include Explainable Boosting Machines (EBMs)~\citep{lou2012intelligible, lou2013accurate, caruana2015intelligible}, which use decision trees to model shape functions via cyclic gradient boosting.
 This approach learns each feature's contribution iteratively in a round-robin manner, mitigating collinearity effects and accurately modeling steps in the data, which is crucial for capturing discontinuities like treatment effects in medical data.
 On the other hand, Neural Additive Models (NAMs) \citep{agarwal2021neural} and follow up works~\citep{chang2021node, dubeyscalable, radenovicneural, xu2022sparse, enouensparse, Bouchiatetal24} use multilayer perceptrons (MLPs) as non-linear transformations to model the shape functions $f_i$.
 As a result, NAMs can be optimized using variants of gradient descent by leveraging automatic differentiation frameworks.
 Finally, GAMs have also found applications in time-series forecasting, with models such as Prophet~\citep{taylor2018forecasting} and NeuralProphet~\citep{triebe2021neuralprophet}.
-For a more comprehensive related work refer to Appendix~\ref{sec:related_work_app:gam}.
+See Appendix~\ref{sec:related_work_app:gam} for an extended related work section.